ferrine/gelato/README.md

 I use generic approach for decorating all Lasagne at once.
 Thus, for using Gelato you need to replace import statements for layers only.
 For constructing a network you need to be the in pm.Model context environment.

 **Warning**
 -  `lasagne.layers.noise` is not supported
+-  functions from `lasagne.layers` are hidden in `gelato`.
+Some exceptions are done for `lasagne.layers.batch_norm` and `lasagne.layers.helpers`

 Examples
 --------